 The Feast of St Edmund is intended for the members of the College and their partners, no other guests may attend.
-The College's Development Office will invite up to 20 distinguished outside guests, including the Guest Preacher.
+The College's Development Office will invite distinguished outside guests, including the Guest Preacher.
 Advance booking is required for members; priority will be given to those who have not attended the event in the past.
 Festal gowns are worn and dress is formal.

-8.9.11 The Commemoration of Benefactors Feast
+7.9.10 The Commemoration of Benefactors Feast